Kinematics Calibration and Excitation Energy Reconstruction for Solenoidal Spectrometers: Reconstruction of

 The behavior of $g(\phi)$ is illustrated in Fig.~\ref{fig:g_phi}.
 Given that $H \gg G > 0$, we require the solution for $\phi$ to satisfy the condition that the first derivative of $g(\phi)$ is positive, i.e., $g'(\phi) > 0$.
 This ensures that the selected values of $\phi$ correspond to the central region of the function, where the solution is well-defined and physically meaningful.

 After solving the equation and determining $\phi_0$ (using Newton's method, for instance) and verifying the derivative $g'(\phi_0)$ is positive, we obtain $K = H \sin\phi_0$.
 Using this value, we find $\cos(x) = m / (y \gamma - K)$, and the momentum in the center-of-mass frame is given by $k = m \tan(x)$.
-The excitation energy $E_x$ can then be calculated using Eq.~\ref{eq_4} with the mass of the heavy recoil B ($M$):
+The excitation energy $E_x$ can then be calculated using Eq.~\ref{eq_4} with the mass of the heavy recoil B ($M$) and the total invariance mass in the center-of-mass frame ($M_{cm}$):

 The center-of-mass scattering angle, $\theta_{cm}$, can be deduced using Eq.~\ref{eq5}.